-A strategic and relational leader, he has a record of strengthening liberal education, making the institutions he serves into centers for deliberation regarding questions of meaning and value, and refocusing workforce/economic development programs on ecologically sound, high value added activities which cultivate the full development of human capacities and nurture existing comparative advantages and create new ones.
-His leadership strengthens relationships with community stakeholders while energizing faculty to take responsibility for the future of their institutions.
+A strategic and relational leader, he has a record of strengthening liberal education, making the institutions he serves into centers for deliberation regarding questions of meaning and value, and refocusing workforce/economic development programs on ecologically sound, high value added activities which help communities cultivate the full development of human capacities and nurture existing comparative advantages and create new ones, while helping individuals deproletarianize themselves.
+His academic leadership strengthens relationships with community stakeholders while cultivating faculty leaders who can take responsibility for the future of their disciplines and their institutions.

 An experienced institutional organizer and leadership consultant he has a record of helping organizations understand their specific value proposition in the context of both their broad values and their comparative advantage and core constituencies, and then identify and cultivate leaders, build financial and institutional support, and act effectively in service to the Common Good.

 He also works with interested individuals to help them find their own spiritual path and their civic and professional calling, cultivate the capacities and find the resources necessary to follow it, and be effective across their lifetimes.